What is GSEA?

 MISSION: To give student entrepreneurs the opportunity to accelerate their success, challenge the status quo. connect to an instrumental peer group and make the greatest impact possible in their community.

-Undergraduate college/university students who own and operate a business for at least six months are eligible to compete.
+Undergraduate and graduate* college/university students who own and operate a business for at least six months are eligible to compete.

-Qualifying competitions are held in cities and countries worldwide, with the 2017 Global Finals competition will be held in Frankfurt, Germany.
+Qualifying competitions are held in cities and countries worldwide, with the 2018 Global Finals competition being held in Toronto, Canada.

 EO GSEA History